 The oil and gas industries are standardized and must follow protection criteria established by organizations such as NACE or CERFRACOR to continue operating in their respective domain.
 These organizations train and certify personnel working in the field and show them methods and practices which allow them to effectively control the external corrosion systems of metal pipes which are buried or submerged.
 These methods and practices are equally applicable to many other subterranean or submerged metallic structures.

+We are working with the RP0169-2000 standard for cathodic protection.
 The CORRO-PROTEC anode system meets these effectiveness criteria.
-The tests and design studies were made on more than 350 tanks of all brands, before being marketed.
+The tests and design studies were made on hundreds of reservoirs tanks before being marketed.

 Imposed current anodes have a determined duration of determined life span.